bmargogne/website-builder/readme.md

 - Also, in some cases two reloads seems to be needed for a proper update.
 - The test output may be confusing, as the file path display is wrong.
 This is necessary to keep the 'gulp-newer' check working.
 - Changing a HTML partial will not rebuild the "caller" file, unless the "newer" package is deactivated on this task.
+- Style Maps are incorrect.

 ### Improvments ideas

 #### version 0.3
-- should write gulp scripts for audio & video
 - should clean generated CSS pages of unused selectors with gulp uncss (beware of dynamically generated selectors...)

 #### version 0.4
+- should write gulp scripts for audio & video
 - should handle FTP deployment : automatic upload new files to FTP, delete unused files.

 #### version 0.5